Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 5. Assign overhead costs to products.

-Activity-based cost accounting can help business owners and managers understand overhead and cost drivers, which can then allow management to reduce or eliminate elements or activities that are costly and don’t provide value to the organization.
+Activity-based cost accounting can help business owners and managers understand overhead and cost drivers, allowing management to reduce or eliminate costly elements or activities that don’t provide value to the organization.

 Lean accounting

-Lean accounting identifies and eliminates waste from operations.
-While traditional accounting is designed to support mass production, lean accounting focuses on helping managers improve the overall efficiency of their operations.
-Lean accounting can help a business uncover ways to eliminate waste, improve quality, speed production and improve productivity.
+Lean accounting identifies and eliminates operational waste.
+While traditional accounting is designed to support mass production, lean accounting focuses on helping managers improve their operations’ overall efficiency.
+It can help businesses uncover ways to eliminate waste, improve quality, speed production and boost productivity.

 Marginal cost accounting